-The Organization for Economic Cooperation and Development (OECD) has published the latest edition of the Developments in Delegations on the Safety of Manufactured Nanomaterials and Advanced Materials — Tour de Table.
+The Organization for Cooperation and Development (OECD) has published the latest edition of the Developments in Delegations on the Safety of Manufactured Nanomaterials and Advanced Materials — Tour de Table.
 The Tour de Table compiles information provided by delegations on the occasion of the 22nd meeting of the OECD Working Party on Manufactured Nanomaterials (WPMN) in June 2022.
-The Tour de Table lists U.S. developments on the human health and environmental safety of nanomaterials.
-Risk assessment decisions, including the type of nanomaterials assessed, testing recommended, and outcomes of the assessment include:
+Below are highlights on international developments from the Tour de Table: